 Parents and families are our partners in the educational process at Little Lights Preschool.
-We strive to create an inclusive school community by encouraging parent/grandparent/sibling involvement in field trips, class activities, and school events.
+We strive to create an inclusive school community by encouraging parent and grandparent involvement in field trips, class activities, and school events.

 Registration for August classes will be held in March of the prior year.
 Registration is on a first come/first serve basis and a nonrefundable $100 application fee is required to hold your child’s spot.
 Every child entering Little Lights Preschool must have an updated physical form, current flu vaccination and current immunization documentation signed and dated by his/her pediatrician.
 Children must have their physicals updated yearly.
 California no longer accepts religious exemption.

 Tuition payments are due by the 10th of every month.
-Payments that are not received within two weeks of the scheduled invoice dates will be charged an additional $15.00 per week.
+Payments that are not received by the 15th of the month will be charged an additional $15.00 per week.
 A non-sufficient funds fee of $30.00 will be added to your account for any returned checks.
 If payment is not received within two months, the child will be asked to stay home until payment is made.
 If you have extenuating circumstances that make payment of tuition difficult at any time, please contact the director immediately to discuss a payment plan.
 We accept cash or checks for payment.
 A 30-day notice will be given of any fee changes.

 You may withdraw your child from the program at any time, but you must give written notice 30 days before withdrawal.
 You will be responsible for paying the 30 days of tuition if you withdraw your child from the program without 30 day written notice.
 Readmittance to the program will depend on space availability and whether the account is current.